tu-team/2/doc/analysis/appraisal_theory.md

 ### Secondary appraisal

+* resources and who should be held accountable
-resources and options for coping
+* options for coping : Problem-focused coping , emotion-focused coping ,
+* Future expectancy

 ## Scherer